CBIIT/NCI-DOE-Collab-Pilot1-Center-Loss/src/README.md

 3. When prompted by the training and test scripts, enter your MoDaC credentials.

-#### Data Pre-Processing
+#### Data Preprocessing
-Preprocess the downloaded data into suitable format for CLRNA.
+To preprocess the downloaded data into suitable format for CLRNA, run the following commands:
 ```
 $cd ./src/
 $ python preprocess_ftp_data.py